-Make your backyard more festive this summertime by enlisting the help of tiki torches.
+Make your backyard more festive this summer by enlisting the help of outdoor torches.
 There's just something about a flickering flame that is both comforting and exciting.
 Fuel-lit torches provide ambient lighting and can also fend off mosquitos and other nighttime insects when used with citronella.
 Plus, they are an affordable option for livening up a dinner party or BBQ and can be used all summer long.
 Yet, similar to anything that involves a fire or open flame, you must exercise caution when installing, handling, and storing these units.

-Use tiki torches to light the patios, walkways, and decks where you'll be entertaining.
+Use outdoor torches to light the patios, walkways, and decks where you'll be entertaining.
 Evenly space them out, leaving about 6 to 8 feet in between each one.
 This allows people to move around them without the danger of catching themselves on fire.

 Position torches at least 6-feet away from your house or any other structure.
 And avoid placing them under trees or overhangs, where they could easily burn leaves, branches, wood siding, or soffit materials.